bskinny129/sam2removevideobackground/README.md

 # Brian's Update

-I want to output the alpha mask as well.
+I want the output to be a WebM VP9 + alpha video.

 # SAM2 Video Background Removal